chrisspencer1013/NHacks_Android/README.md

   - Language: `Java`
   - API level: 21 (5.0 Lollipop)

 Notice that we already have quite a bit here.
 We don't need to worry about most of this for now, so in the interest of time, I will proceed.
 If you are curious as to what any of this is, let me know.

+**Tangent:** everything created for you was done for a reason.
+Again, google can help, but there is a really useful function built in to Android Studio (and many other IDEs) -> Right click on a keyword that you want to know more about and select 'Go to' and 'Definition'.
+This will bring you to where the keyword is defined, which can help in your exploration of Android programming.

 5. Open up your main java file